Implementing General Relativity: What's inside a black hole?

 2. How to set up observers with an initial velocity

 On top of this, we’re going to set up a good variable timestep finally, which will fix a lot of the visual issues, and increase performance significantly.
-This will let us take a trip through kerr, the interstellar wormhole, and go for a general examination of a few other metrics in passing.
+This will let us take a trip through Kerr, the interstellar wormhole, and go for a general examination of a few other metrics in passing.
 It’ll be an article where we tie up a lot of the loose ends we’ve left straggling around so far

 What’s next?